rancher/rancher.github.io/rancher/v1.2/en/api/v2-beta/api-resources/externalStoragePoolEvent/index.md

 id | int  | The unique identifier for the externalStoragePoolEvent kind | string  | reportedAccountId | [account]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/account/)  |
 state | enum  | The current state of the externalStoragePoolEvent.
-The options are [created, creating, removed, removing, requested]. storagePool | [storagePool]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/storagePool/)  | transitioning | enum  | Whether or not the externalStoragePoolEvent is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state
+The options are created, creating, removed, removing, requested. storagePool | [storagePool]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/storagePool/)  | transitioning | enum  | Whether or not the externalStoragePoolEvent is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state